-- Samples for immunofluorescence should be placed in culture medium, saline or liquid nitrogen and should be sent to the laboratory urgently.
+- Samples for immunofluorescence should be placed in a culture medium, saline or liquid nitrogen and should be sent to the laboratory urgently.

 - Frozen sections do not have fixative and can be immediately viewed by a pathologist.
 In dermatology, they are mainly used to determine if a basal cell carcinoma has been fully surgically removed by Mohs surgery (microscopically controlled excision).
-Considerable skill and training is required to interpret frozen sections.
+Considerable skill and training are required to interpret frozen sections.

 - Cell cytology of the base of a blister can be assessed on a smear of tissue applied to a glass slide and fixed by air-drying, ie, Tzanck smear.
-It is quick, but is not very reliable for diagnosis.
+It is quick but is not very reliable for diagnosis.

 - Neutrophilia is typical of infection but may also accompany severe inflammatory disorders including generalised pustular psoriasis, and neutrophilic dermatoses such as Sweet syndrome or pyoderma gangrenosum.

 - Eosinophilia is associated with atopic eczema, scabies, bullous disease and lymphoma.
 It can be quite nonspecific in patients with erythroderma.

 - Lymphocytosis is associated with viral infections and certain bacterial infections such as tuberculosis and syphilis.